 Features of the Scorkl

-The Scorkl is truly one of the first mini air tanks for snorkeling that has grown extremely popular.
+The Scorkl is truly one of the first small air tanks for snorkeling that has grown extremely popular.
 In essence, it is a tiny scuba system that offers a small tank containing air.
 It has a pressure gauge and comes with a regulator that is “always on”.

 It is truly tiny, which means that you can take it wherever you want – it’s relatively easy to throw into your luggage if you are flying out as well (as long as you make sure it is not pressurized and there is no air in the canister during your flight).
 As a result, many travelers find that they love this product.
 This is especially true for those who love to spend time beach/island hopping and snorkeling.
 After all, the Scorkl allows you to spend plenty of time under the surface of the water without the necessity for prolonged and frequent training sessions.